KhodaMaryam/Py_Project/README.md

 1- We can control one vehicle's speed and direction (longitudinal and lateral) 2- Six surrounding vehicles have similar speeds
 3- Three distinct lanes for maneuvers
-4- Data generation for different maneuver types, lane keeping, and lane changes to right and left
+4- Data generation for different maneuver types, lane keeping, and lane changes to the right and left

 The simulation records:

-  - Controlled vehicle lateral and longitudinal positions and velocity and acceleration
+  - Controlled vehicle lateral and longitudinal positions and velocity, and acceleration
   - Relative distances between vehicles
   - Timestamps